Architecture overview¶

 The Protocol field on the model is the discriminator: Client.Stream uses it

 to pick an adapter from the registry.
+Everything left of the adapter is

 Reading a request end to end¶

-Source: llm/client.go.
+Source: llm/client.go,

 Where to go next¶

-- Message types — the provider-neutral conversation model.
+Model, its capabilities, and the catalog. - Message types — the provider-neutral conversation model.

 - Protocol adapters — how a protocol is translated and registered.